userver-framework/userver/scripts/docs/en/userver/tutorial/production_service.md

 * Metrics and Logs
 * Functional testing

 This tutorial shows a configuration of a typical production ready service.
+For information about service interactions with other utilities and services in container see @ref md_en_userver_deploy_env.

 ## Before you start